Aliases for MYH2 Gene

 GeneCards Summary for MYH2 Gene

 MYH2 (Myosin Heavy Chain 2) is a Protein Coding gene.
 Diseases associated with MYH2 include Myopathy, Proximal, And Ophthalmoplegia and Inclusion Body Myositis.
-Among its related pathways are PAK Pathway and ERK Signaling.
+Among its related pathways are ERK Signaling and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
 Gene Ontology (GO) annotations related to this gene include actin binding and structural constituent of ribosome.
-An important paralog of this gene is MYH8.
+An important paralog of this gene is MYH1.

 UniProtKB/Swiss-Prot for MYH2 Gene